 Probably the most famous of these was Wade-Giles.
 This was a Mandarin Chinese Romanisation system created in the mid-1800s by the British ambassador to China Sir Thomas Wade.
 The system was refined in 1912 by Herbert Giles, another British diplomat working in China.
 Up until 1979, this was the most widely used system for Romanising Chinese, used in all English language books.

-Earlier attempts such as this were not always widely accepted; certainly not in China.
-But Zhou Youguang stated that he drew on some of these earlier efforts when developing Pinyin.
+Earlier attempts such as this were not always widely accepted in China.
+However, Zhou Youguang said he drew on some of these earlier efforts when developing Pinyin.
 For example:

 - The phoneme system – was inspired by Gwoyeu Romatzyh and Latinxua Sin Wenz.